rust-lang/rust/active/0000-traits.md

 `Show for uint`.
 This is ok because the type `int` cannot be unified with `uint`.

-Here is another example that is OK under these rules:

-    trait Add<in RHS, SUM> { ... }
-    impl Add<int, int> for int { ... }
-    impl Add<Vector, Vector> for int { ... }

-It might seem surprising that these two impls are ok, because both implement `Add` for `int`.
-However, the type `RHS` is different in each case, and `RHS` is an input type parameter.

-Note that it is crucial for `RHS` to be an input type parameter.
 The following example is *NOT OK*:

     trait Iterator<E> { ... }